Tennis-Krejcikova, Murray fight back to book spots in Sydney final | Sports-Games

 Tennis-Krejcikova, Murray fight back to book spots in Sydney final

-French Open champion Barbora Krejcikova showed her resilience to overcome a poor opening set and hand Anett Kontaveit a 0-6 6-4 7-6 (12) defeat on Friday to advance to the final of the Sydney Tennis Classic.
+Both players broke serve early in the decider before the Czech finally prevailed after the pair spurned several match-winning opportunities each to progress to Saturday's showpiece.
+World number nine Badosa, who beat Krejcikova en route to clinching the Indian Wells title last year, advanced to the final of the Australian Open warm-up event with a near-flawless display against Russian Daria Kasatkina.

-Krejcikova lost the opener to love but bounced back to see off the world number seven and set up a meeting with either Paula Badosa or Daria Kasatkina in the final of the Australian Open warm-up event.
-The Czech, ranked number four in the world, needed a lengthy tiebreaker to see off Kontaveit, winning the final game 14-12 when she converted match point at the fifth attempt.
+French Open champion Barbora Krejcikova showed her resilience to overcome a poor opening set and hand Anett Kontaveit a 0-6 6-4 7-6 (12) defeat on Friday to advance to the final of the Sydney Tennis Classic, where she will meet fifth seed Paula Badosa.

-"She started really well and was hitting the ball really hard," said Krejcikova.
-"I felt she was playing really aggressively.
-I had to find a plan B and I'm really happy I found a plan B."
+The Czech, ranked number four in the world, needed a lengthy tie breaker to see off Kontaveit, winning the final game 14-12 when she converted match point at the fifth attempt.
+Kontaveit, from Estonia, held a 4-0 lead in the opening set and extended her advantage further when she saved another break point in the fifth game to underline her early dominance before closing it out.

 After a close first set which went to a tiebreaker, Murray broke early in the second set and rode on his lead to claim the set 6-4.
-Murray carried his momentum into the deciding set, breaking Opelka's serve again to take a 5-4 lead before securing victory with a composed love hold.
+Murray carried his momentum into the deciding set, breaking Opelka's serve again to take a 5-4 lead before securing victory with a composed love hold to set up a showdown with top-seeded Aslan Karatsev, who prevailed 6-3 7-6(13) 6-3 over Dan Evans.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)